zimicjs/zimic/README.md

   mocks.
 - :link: **Network-level intercepts**.
 Internally, Zimic uses [MSW](https://github.com/mswjs/msw), which intercepts HTTP requests right _before_ they leave your app.
 This means that no parts of your code are stubbed or skipped.
 From you application's point of view, the mocked requests are indistinguishable from the real ones.
-If you're mocking on a browser, you can even inspect the requests and responses on your devtools!
 - :wrench: **Flexibility**.
-You can simulate real application workflows by mocking all endpoints used.
-This is specially useful in testing, making sure the real path your application takes is covered and the requests sent are as expected.
+You can simulate real application workflows by mocking each necessary endpoints.
+This is specially useful in testing, making sure the real path your application takes is covered and the sent requests are correct.
-- :bulb: **Simplicity and opinion**.
-Having no complex configuration or heavy dependencies, Zimic was designed from scratch to encourage clarity, simplicity and standardization.
+- :bulb: **Simplicity**.
+Zimic was designed from scratch to encourage clarity, simplicity and standardization in your mocks.
 Check our [Getting started](#getting-started) guide and starting mocking!

 ---